LEATHER BURNING

 I LIKE leather burning a lot!
 There's something about not having to fight grain that I like.
 Perhaps it's because I lack patience.
 But I must admit I also like the look of it...the earthy tones and unique marriage of burning to hide.

 There are some amazing examples of leather burning on the net, but I was first introduced to it by a generous and gifted artist named Adri Pretorious.
-If you want to check out some great leather burning then a visit to
+If you want to check out some great leather burning then a visit to Art By Fire will do you well.

 Thanks to Adri I learnt the basics of leather burning but, because of other commitments, I never found the time to do much of it.
 I've finally had a chance to try now because I decided I wanted to develop a small range of wildlife sketches on leather for sale.
 This came about for two reasons; to diversify my art (see When the Market Stall, bellow) and also because I can work fast on leather.